ssardina-research/p4-simulator/README.md

 # p4 - Python Path Planning Project

-p4 (aka the "Python Path Planning Project") began as a Python 2.7 implementation of the Apparate path-planning simulator.
-It has been developed and extended to support my Honours thesis and doctorate under the guidance of Sebastian Sardina.
+[p4 (aka the "Python Path Planning Project")](https://bitbucket.org/ssardina/soft-p4-sim-core) is a Python-based path planning framework and simulator, useful to prototype, evaluate, and benchmark path planning algoritms.
+The system began as a Python version of the Java-based [APPARATE path-planning simulator](https://bitbucket.org/ssardina-research/apparate-simulator) to be able to prototype algorithms in a "lighter" programming language.
+It started as part of Peta Master's 2013 programming course project and then extended to support her Honours thesis and doctorate program, under the supervision of Sebastian Sardina.

-Use p4 to run search algorithms on maps presented in movingai format (see www.movingai.com).
-Run with GUI, to observe their operation, without GUI to obtain cost, steps and time-taken, or in auto mode to output csv files of results for accumulated results from map problems in .scen format (also from movingai).
+The p4 simulator relies on maps in the [Movingai](htpp://www.movingai.com) format.
+Run with GUI, to observe their operation, without GUI to obtain cost, steps and time-taken, or in auto mode to output `csv` files of accumulated results from map problems in `.scen` format (also from Movingai).

-p4 can be run from the command line or from within a wrapper script.
-In automatic mode, all info statements to the command line are supressed and output is delivered in csv format.

 -----------------------
 [TOC]